 Garbage disposals have become increasingly popular within the last decade.
 Since it has been out for so long and is so widespread, some misconceptions and myths surround its operation and maintenance.
 A very popular question regarding those myths is, how does ice sharpen garbage disposal blades?

 Despite what you might know, garbage disposals actually don’t have any blades.
 They use impellers to crush the waste.
 Thus, there is no such method to sharpen the blades.
-However, there are certain maintenance tips and methods you can use to take care of your garbage disposal.
+However, there are certain maintenance tips and methods you can use to take care of your best garbage disposal.

 Today we will address this myth and share with you all the things you need to know to keep your garbage disposal functioning well.